Orthelious/PDCP_Spring2019/units/C_Agreements_ContractLaw/c1_Standards_For_Legal_Agreements.md

 ### A quick definition

 *From the Googles:*

 * A negotiated and typically legally binding arrangement between parties as to a course of action.

-##### — Agreements should accomplish at least the following:* Clearly define the parties.* Define the terms of the arrangement.
+##### — Agreements should accomplish at least the following:
+* Clearly define the parties.
+* Define the terms of the arrangement.

-##### — Defining terms: "Agreement" vs "Contract"These terms are often used interchangeably, but there is an essential difference:* An agreement creates an **obligation** between two parties.* You can have an agreement, but still not be **legally bound to the terms**.* An agreement is just a **part** of the process for creating a legally binding arrangement.* A contract is a **promise or set of promises that the law will enforce.**
+##### — Defining terms: "Agreement" vs "Contract"
+These terms are often used interchangeably, but there is an essential difference:

+* An agreement creates an **obligation** between two parties.
+* You can have an agreement, but still not be **legally bound to the terms**.
+* An agreement is just a **part** of the process for creating a legally binding arrangement.
+* A contract is a **promise or set of promises that the law will enforce.**

 Contracts should accomplish *at least* the following:

-* Clearly define the parties.* Define the terms of the arrangement.* **Create a legally binding arrangement.**
+* Clearly define the parties.
+* Define the terms of the arrangement.
+* **Create a legally binding arrangement.**

+## Contract essentials
+* The Four Elements
+* Written vs. Verbal Contracts
+* Invalidation
-## Contract essentials* The Four Elements* Written vs. Verbal Contracts* Invalidation* Some Common Red Flags* Five Rules to Remember
+* Some Common Red Flags
+* Five Rules to Remember

-### — The Four ElementsTo create a legally binding contract, an agreement must have the fouressential elements:* An Offer* An Intention to create a legal relationship* A Consideration* An Acceptance
+### — The Four Elements
+To create a legally binding contract, an agreement must have the four essential elements:

+* An Offer
+* An Intention to create a legal relationship
+* A Consideration (i.e. money, property)
+* An Acceptance

-### — Written vs. verbal contractsFun fact: Legally binding contracts *can be* 100% verbal!* They are very hard to prove in court.* Some kinds of contracts can only be made in writing (especially when it involves physical property.)* Best Practice: Negotiate in person, agree in writing.
+### — Written vs. verbal contracts
+Fun fact: Legally binding contracts *can be* 100% verbal!

+* They are very hard to prove in court.
+* Some kinds of contracts can only be made in writing (especially when it involves physical property.)
+* Best Practice: Negotiate in person, agree in writing.

-### — InvalidationWhat invalidates an agreement?* Enticing criminality* Lacking capacity* Agreements made under duress
+### — Invalidation
+What invalidates an agreement?

+* Enticing criminality
+* Lacking capacity
+* Agreements made under duress

-### — Some common red flagsBe on the lookout for the following when creating a contract:
+### — Some common red flags
+Be on the lookout for the following when creating a contract:

-* **Very Short Length** — When it comes to contracts, brevity ≠ clarity.* **Legalese** — Lawyers speak legalese.
-Beware of language you do notunderstand, but is described as “standard legal language.”* **Mismatched Language** — If the contract reads like it was written by a fewdifferent people, it probably was.* **Non-negotiable** — Everything is negotiable.
+* **Very Short Length** — When it comes to contracts, brevity ≠ clarity.
+* **Legalese** — Lawyers speak legalese.
+If a contract is confusing or you don't understand the terms, consult with a lawyer or legal professional.
+* **Mismatched Language** — If the contract reads like it was written by a few different people, it probably was.
+* **Non-negotiable** — Everything is negotiable.
 Never take someone’s word when they claim a contract is “standard” or that a clause isn’t up for negotiation.
 This is a tactic, not a rule.

-### — FIVE RULES TO REMEMBER1.
-NEVER SIGN WITHOUT READING2.
-NEVER SIGN WITHOUT COMPREHENDING3.
-NEVER SUCCUMB TO PRESSURE TO SIGN4.
-NEVER START WORK WITHOUT AN AGREEMENT5.
-NEVER TAKE TERMS ON FAITH, TAKE THEM IN WRITING
+### — FIVE RULES TO REMEMBER
+1. NEVER SIGN WITHOUT READING
+2. NEVER SIGN WITHOUT COMPREHENDING
+3. NEVER SUCCUMB TO THE PRESSURE TO SIGN
+4. NEVER START WORK WITHOUT AN AGREEMENT
+5. NEVER TAKE TERMS ON FAITH, TAKE THEM IN WRITING

 ### — In Context